-Out of that, I built something: an AI tool trained on everything I'd learned, that I could tell all about Phoebe — her triggers, her context, her version of SM — and get strategies back that were actually relevant to her.
-I've been using it ever since.
+Out of that, I built something: an AI tool trained on everything I’d learned, that I could tell all about Phoebe — her triggers, her context, her own version of SM — and get strategies back that were totally relevant to her.
+I’ve been using it ever since.
+It has given me scripts for my child, language to help me advocate with the school, and helped me understand what’s going on in my child’s head.
+It has also saved me thousands of pounds.
 My total spend on private SALT: £0.

-More importantly — she's thriving.
-We've gone from no eye contact and zero non-verbal communication at school, to full voice with me in the school building.
-From too anxious for friends, to playdates and whispered conversations that are turning into something much more.
-Every milestone, every wall we've hit, back to the tool.
+More importantly my daughter is making great progress 18 months in, and she’s thriving.
+We’ve gone from no eye contact and zero non-verbal communication at school, to full voice with me in the school building.
+From too anxious for friends, to playdates and whispered conversations.
+As I write this in 2026 she has just spoken to a teacher for the first time.

-This year I've put my corporate career on hold to be her bridge.
-I go into school every day.
-I've committed this whole year to being the trusted person who walks with her up every rung of the talking ladder, because I believe the neural pathways we're building now — the ones that say I can speak here, I do speak here — will serve her for the rest of her life.
+This year I’ve put my corporate career on hold to be the trusted person who walks with her up every rung of the talking ladder, because I believe the neural pathways we’re building now — the ones that say I can speak here, I do speak here — will serve her for the rest of her life.

 About this site